hartwigmedical/hmftools/README_TARGETED.md

 Using this number we then estimate the mutational burden as follows
 ```
-TML = 0.74 * somatic Variant Estimate / CodingBases * RefGenomeCodingBases
+TML = somatic Variant Estimate / CodingBases * RefGenomeCodingBases
 TMB = 0.05 * TML + MSIIndelPerMb
 ```
-The constant 0.74 is the approximate proportion of coding variants expected to be missense, since TML is defined as count of missense variants in Hartwig’s platform.
 The 0.05 conversion from TML to TMB is the empirically observed relationship in the Hartwig database.

 For driver likelihood calculations, we assume 20% of variants are biallelic for targeted sequencing samples.